 Meet Our Certified Hakomi Therapists.

-Elizabeth Chaison, M.Ed, CHT, LMP, is a Certified Hakomi Therapist and Bodyworker.
+Elizabeth Chaison, M. Ed, CHT, LMP, is a Certified Hakomi therapist and bodyworker.
 She combines her studies of somatic meditation, energy medicine, movement, bodywork, and counseling to help her clients integrate mind, body, and spirit.
-Her practice is also informed by Mindful Awareness Body-oriented Therapy (MABT), an offering that helps to deepen the ability to identify, access, understand, and respond appropriately to the patterns of internal signals.
-Elizabeth has been a student and a teacher of this work and has served as an interventionist with the University of Washington and the Center for Mindful Body Awareness) since 2014.
-Currently training in the Internal Family Systems model, she continues to be inspired by the body and its wisdom.
-Elizabeth is offering Zoom and in-person sessions, and a complimentary phone consultation.
-Phone or email for a session.
+Her practice is also informed by Mindful Awareness Body-oriented Therapy (MABT), an offering that helps to deepen the ability to identify, access, understand, and respond with awareness to internal signals.
+Elizabeth has been a student and a teacher of this work and has served as an interventionist with the University of Washington and the Center for Mindful Body Awareness since 2014.
+She also incorporates the Internal Family Systems (IFS) model in her life and with clients.
+She is deeply inspired by the body’s wisdom.
+Elizabeth is offering Zoom and in-person sessions and offers a 30-minute phone consultation.
+Phone or email with questions or to schedule a session.

 David Cole, CC, CHT, is a certified Hakomi therapist and senior trainer.
 He is licensed as a Certified Counselor in private practice by the Washington State Department of Health.
 He is also a founding member of the Seattle Hakomi Education Network, a member of the Hakomi Institute, and co-author of Mindfulness Centered Therapies: an integrative approach.
 He has completed advanced study with Dr. Richard C. Schwartz, PhD, founder of the Internal Family Systems model of psychotherapy, has a counseling practice in the Seattle area, and produces Hakomi training films.
 For information about his practice and approach, visit www.jdavidcole.com.
 David offers a complimentary consultation which can be scheduled here.